-The visit opens with a large projection of children’s faces, steps and voices on the museum’s entrance staircase.
+The visit opens with a large projection of children’s faces, footsteps and voices on the museum’s entrance staircase.

 The first and second hall describe how and why the children were taken in by the institution and what their regular everyday activities were, presented not just through regulations and administrative documents but also through brief anecdotes.
 Then comes one of the most enthralling installations of the entire visit: the classroom.
 The visitors actually become Martinitts (from the singular of “Martinin” and “Stellin”: abandoned girls and boys, orphans in Milan dialect) who have to answer the teacher’s questions on the lesson they’ve just heard.
 Books appear, made up of virtual pages, which one can flick through.